bolanlesadela/moneybuddy_backend/README.md

 # MoneyBuddy Backend

 A sales tracking API for small online vendors built with FastAPI and Supabase.
+Log sales by platform and get a breakdown of where your orders are coming from.

 ## The Problem
 Small vendors selling on Instagram, Telegram, Snapchat, TikTok, etc., have no visibility